tobydriscoll/udmath305/_sources/second_linear/solution_structure.md

 In {eq}`secondlin-linear-cc` the coefficient $b$ has units $1/T$, the coefficient $k$ has units $1/T^2$, and $f(t)$ has units $X/T^2$, where $X$ and $T$ are the units of $x$ and $t$, respectively.
 :::

 We will deal with the homogeneous and particular parts in turn.
-Each is a direct extension of what we did for first-order problems, but there are some hurdles we must clear to make that transparent.
+Each is a direct extension of what we did for first-order problems, but there are some hurdles we must clear to make that fact transparent.